Skip to main content

 Written by Josh

-Moving Average Convergence Divergence, or MACD, is a momentum and trend-following technical indicator which shows the difference between the fast EMA (generally 12-days) and the slow EMA (generally 26-days) of an asset’s price.
-The result of this calculation is the MACD.
-A shorter (generally 9-days) EMA is also calculated together with the MACD, which is called a signal line.
+The Moving Average Convergence Divergence (MACD) is a momentum and trend-following technical indicator that shows the difference between the fast Exponential Moving Average (EMA) and the slow EMA of an asset’s price.
+The typical period for the fast EMA is 12 days, while the slow EMA is generally set to 26 days.
+The result of this calculation is the MACD itself.

 The following properties can be set for any given MACD:

-Fast: Number of bars used to calculate the fast EMA.
+• Fast: The number of bars used to calculate the fast EMA.
 The default setting is 12.

-Slow: Number of bars used to calculate the slow EMA.
+• Slow: The number of bars used to calculate the slow EMA.
 The default setting is 26.

-Signal: Number of bars used to calculate the signal line.
+• Signal: The number of bars used to calculate the signal line.
 The default setting is 9.

-Bar Period (BarPeriod): The period of time each bar represents.
-This can be 1 minute, 5 minute, 15 minute, 30 minute, 1 hour, 2 hour, 4 hour, Day, Week, or Month.
-The default setting is day.
+• Bar Period (BarPeriod): The period of time each bar represents.
+This can be set to 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 2 hours, 4 hours, Day, Week, or Month.
+The default setting is Day.

-Bar Price (BarPrice): The price you want to base the calculation of your EMA.
-Choose between the open, close, high, low or Mid of each bar.
+• Bar Price (BarPrice): The price used to base the calculation of the EMA.
+You can choose between the open, close, high, low, or mid of each bar.
 The default setting is close.

-The maximum number of bars that can be used when setting a condition (fast, slow, or signal) using MACD is 200.
+The maximum number of bars that can be used when setting a condition (for fast, slow, or signal) using MACD is 200.

-Please note, the current (open) bar is not taken into account when calculating the MACD; only closed bars are considered.
+Please note, the current (open) bar is not included in the MACD calculation; only closed bars are considered.

 Here are a few examples of using MACD within Capitalise: